AeroGlass/APTAM-GPL/README.md

 - Usage and configuration of the Android camera as input video source.
 - Support for the OpenCV camera distortion model.
-- OpenGL ES 2 support for rendering with fast shader based YUV to RGB conversion.
+- OpenGL ES 2 support for rendering with fast, shader-based YUV to RGB conversion.
 - Experimental support for using the devices inertial sensors to improve tracking accuracy.
 - Several minor tweaks to improve speed and stability on Android devices.
 - Optional support for NCC during patch matching and further keyframe detectors.